apache/reef/website/src/site/markdown/tang.md

 Tang leverages existing language type systems, allowing unmodified IDEs such as Eclipse or NetBeans to surface configuration information in tooltips, provide auto-complete of configuration parameters, and to detect a wide range of configuration problems as you edit your code.
 Since such functionality is surfaced in the tools you are already familiar with, there is no need to install (or learn) additional development software to get started with Tang.
 Furthermore, we provide a set of sophisticated build time and runtime tools that detect a wide range of common architectural problems and configuration errors.

-This documentation consists of tutorials that present prefered Tang design patterns.
+This documentation consists of tutorials that present preferred Tang design patterns.
 By structuring your application according to the patterns we suggest throughout the tutorials, you will allow our static analysis framework, Tint ("Tang Lint"), to detect problematic design patterns and high-level configuration problems as part of your build.
 These patterns provide the cornerstone for a number of more advanced features, such as interacting with legacy configuration systems, designing for cross-language applications, and multi-tenancy issues, such as secure injections of untrusted application code.
 To the best of our knowledge, implementing such tools and addressing these real-world implementation constraints would be difficult, or even impossible, atop competing frameworks.

 <a name="design-principles"></a>Design principles
 =================